Core

 Keyword arguments

-• average_over_parameters::Bool = false: if true, the loss is averaged over all parameters; otherwise (default), the loss is averaged over each parameter separately.
+• average_over_parameters::Bool = false: if true, the loss is averaged over all parameters; otherwise (default), it is computed separately for each parameter.

 source